+Rapporteur Summary: All companies agreed with the statement.
+Two companies prefer not to support these timers for broadcast, but this is handled in a different question.

+Proposal 20 – [21/21] SL HARQ RTT timer and SL HARQ retransmission timer are maintained per SL HARQ process at the RX UE.

 In Uu DL, the end of the HARQ RTT timer/start of the retransmission timer represents the earliest time in which the NW can schedule the retransmission, and the expiry of the retransmission timer represents the latest time.
 This accounts for the NW delay associated to scheduling the assignment while ensuring that the UE will be able to receive it (and not be performing DRX).
 It also provides flexibility to the network for scheduling the retransmission resource.

 In SL, the TX UE also exhibits some scheduling delay/flexibility/uncertainty.
 However, the source of this delay/flexibility/uncertainty can depend on different factors related to SL.
 Specifically, it would depend if the TX UE uses mode 1 or mode 2.
 Furthermore, SL SCI can schedule upto 2 retransmission resources.
 Following a specific (re)transmission by the TX UE, whether the timing of the next retransmission can have some uncertainty will depend on whether retransmission resource is present or not in the SCI for the specific (re)transmission, and whether the TX UE uses mode 1 or mode 2.
 This is summarized in the table below.